Guides

 A Setup That Stays Useful

-Then add repository context if your work starts from issues, pull requests, reviews, or releases.
-Add database or browser tools when the task truly crosses those boundaries.
-Add memory only when you have decisions worth carrying between sessions.
+From there, add repository context if your tasks start from issues, pull requests, or CI failures.
+Add database or browser tools only when the task genuinely depends on them.
+Add memory when you have recurring decisions worth storing — not as a default.

 Where To Go Next